AliBavarchee/Chirikov_Standard_Map-/README.md

 # Chirikov_Standard_Map-
 Chirikov standard map by FORTRAN90
 ![Logo](Figure_2.jpeg)
+I'd be glad to create the text for your `read.md` file on GitHub:

+**The Chirikov Standard Map: A Simple Chaotic System**

-The Chirikov standard map is a simple, yet fundamental, example of a chaotic dynamical system, defined by the following equations:
+The Chirikov standard map is a fundamental example of a chaotic dynamical system.
+In its simplicity, it exhibits a rich tapestry of behaviors, making it a valuable tool for understanding chaos and its implications in various fields.

-$pn+1=pn+Ksin⁡(xn) mod (2π)$
-$xn+1=xn+pn+1 mod (2π)$
+**Equations**

+The map is defined by the following pair of equations:

+$$p_{n+1} = p_n + K \sin(x_n) \pmod{2\pi}$$
+$$x_{n+1} = x_n + p_{n+1} \pmod{2\pi}$$

 where:

-    p represents the momentum.
-    x represents the position.
+- **p** represents the momentum of the system at a given time step (n).
+- **x** represents the position of the system at a given time step (n).
-    K is a parameter that determines the degree of chaos in the system.
+- **K** is a parameter that controls the degree of chaos in the system.
+As K increases, the system's behavior becomes increasingly chaotic.

-Step 1: Write the Fortran Code

-Here is a Fortran program that computes the iterations of the Chirikov standard map for arbitrary initial values of pp, xx, and KK:
+**Interpretation**

+- The first equation updates the momentum based on the current value of x and the parameter K. The sine function introduces a nonlinearity that is crucial for generating chaotic behavior.
+- The second equation updates the position based on the updated momentum (p_(n+1)) from the previous step.
+The modulo operator (mod) ensures that both position and momentum values remain within the range of 0 to 2π.

+By iterating these equations, the system evolves through a sequence of states, revealing various dynamical regimes depending on the chosen value of K. This iterative process allows us to explore how even a simple system can exhibit complex and unpredictable behavior.

+This description provides a clear explanation of the Chirikov standard map, its equations, parameter significance, and interpretation.
+By including it in your `read.md` file, you offer a solid foundation for understanding this fundamental chaotic system.